astrohart/MFR/MFR.Settings.Profiles.Factories/README.md

-The projectFileRenamerConfiguration settings in the source are copied to the new profile, and the specified `name` is also assigned to the new profile.
+the configuration settings in the source are copied to the new profile, and the specified `name` is also assigned to the new profile.

 ##### Returns